 After getting changed into our wet suits, inflating the two Intex Challengers and the Sevylor Hudson, we set off.

-The wind was behind us and pace was good, but then noticed a lot of water in the Hudson.
-Oops, the drainage hole had come open when we launched (yes, I did check it was closed).
+The wind was behind us, and the pace was good, but then we noticed a lot of water in the Hudson.
+The drainage hole had come open when we launched (yes, I had checked it was closed before launching).

-The Hudson will float fine with the drainage hole open, but since I was the heaviest, water was pooling around my seat.
-So we turned around, went back to the jetty, and started again.
+The Hudson floats fine with the drainage hole open, but the water pooled around my seat since I was the heaviest.
+So we turned around, returned to the jetty, and started again.

 Gone With the Wind